Meet the Weed Board

 Weed Board members are volunteers appointed by the Board of County Commissioners, in accordance with the process laid out in the RCW 17.10.
 Board members serve a term of four years and each represent one of the five Weed Districts within Lewis County.
-Weed District Map.
+See here for a Weed District Map.

 Katherin Humphrey